 Sixteen years ago, Chris Heinecke was doing what he loved as a mechanic at an auto shop.
 He enjoyed the work, but wasn’t sure if it was the right career path for him.
 When a friend joined Sentry Equipment and recruited him to join the company as an assembler in 2001, he jumped at the chance to take on a bigger challenge.

-Now he’s a class A electromechanical assembler, working with electric parts and mechanicals for Sentry’s Steam and Water Analysis System (SWAS) panels.
+He's been a class A electromechanical assembler, working with electric parts and mechanicals for Sentry’s Steam and Water Analysis System (SWAS) panels.

 A typical day could include reading blueprints, piping and instrumentation diagrams, electrical wiring diagrams, and bills of materials, and spearheading mechanical tasks such as steam fitting stainless steel lines.
 He also conducts functional testing of the SWAS equipment, including hydrostatic pressure testing and full functional electrical tests.